jotterbach/jotterbach.github.io/_posts/2017-03-18-SuperconductingQubits.md

 \vert \psi(x)\rangle\,=\,\vert \psi(x + 2\pi n)\rangle\,
 \end{align}
 $$
-i.e. we can fix the value of the phase function only up tp a factor of $$2\pi n$$, $$n\in \mathbb{Z}$$ due to the periodicity of the complex exponential.
+i.e. we can fix the value of the phase function only up to a factor of $$2\pi n$$, $$n\in \mathbb{Z}$$ due to the periodicity of the complex exponential.
 Now it turns out that the phase of the quantum mechanical wave-function is proportional to the current flowing in the superconductor [^fn-wf-phase].
 This is the origin of the resistance-free perma-current in superconductors.
-However, as we saw the current also determines the magnetic flux in a system and putting all these things together we arrive at a suprising observations of a [quantized magentic flux](https://en.wikipedia.org/wiki/Magnetic_flux_quantum)
+However, as we saw the current also determines the magnetic flux in a system and putting all these things together we arrive at a surprising observations of a [quantized magnetic flux](https://en.wikipedia.org/wiki/Magnetic_flux_quantum)

 $$
 \begin{align}